derekchiang/thunder-docs/source/tutorials/build_dapp_on_thunder.md

 * Click "Restore from seed phrase".
 * Paste the mnemonic that you just copied, then put in some password.
 Then click "OK".

-If everything goes right, you should see that you have 100ETH.
+If everything goes right, you should see that you have around 100ETH.
 Woah!
 But keep in mind these are just tokens on your local blockchain and don't have real value.

-## Launch the DApp
+## Launching the DApp

 Now that we've launched a local blockchain, deployed a smart contract, and connected MetaMask with the local blockchain, we can finally launch our DApp!